 Babel starts when you and I believe we are thinking of different things, while playing the same game, whose rules we cannot even begin to fathom.
 The tower of Babel was in my dream, a Ziggurat too, intended to connect us with God, where mysteries where enacted high above the hopeful and enthusiastic crowd.
 We still aim, deep inside, to renew that connection, to participate in the mystery that only kings or high priests and priestesses can witness.
 We aim, like it says in Genesis, to be like gods, in whichever shape or form they may come to our modern eyes.
 Only the face of God may have changed imperceptibly for us all, leaving us momentarily perplexed, an exposed to the shadowy, changing shapes of evil.
 But one thing we seem incapable of doing is stop worshiping some form or other of the divine, now commonly televised.
 It is paganism pure and simple, although we are are more likely to hear of Google or the Matrix than of some ridiculous goat-like farce.
 Google, the matrix, the superior alien infiltrators or whatever, can easily be thought of as an update to William Blake’s Polypus, as in the lines: ” No Human Form but only a Fibrous Vegetation, a Polypus of soft affections without Thought or Vision [but malice, we should add]”, in his Milton, 24 :37); or in a more imaginative fashion: “a Polypus of Roots, of Reasoning, Doubt, Despair & Death, going forth & returning from Albion’s Rocks to Canaan,devouring Jerusalem from every Nation of the Earth” (Jerusalem 69:3).

-Globalism is our newest attempt to reach God, to see his face; and that goes for religious fanatics and atheists the same, whatever you are, you believe or disbelieve, there is always a door, open or shut, behind which the call resides.
-It is the scariest place and the most human; as a matter of fact, the most likely to give meaning to that word, human, as opposed to the beasts we seem to resemble at times.
-Like Babel, globalism is a chimera, a wrapper of friendship and brotherhood that announce world banking and the pompous advent of some fallible fool or diseased clan as universal rulers of our pale blue dot, and the one rule of law for the lion and the ox (with Blake again).
+Globalism is our newest polypus attempt to reach God, extending within and without in an attempt to see his face, creating a new repugnant mask instead; another one.
+As all borrowed aesthetics ever before us and of those to come, a bad copy, a defective model, broken earthenware that no Faustian devil can mould right or straight.
+The same as the aestheticians of the atrocious, failed artists really, still swimming underwater unredeemed, ignorant that the Flood receded long ago, so it goes for religious fanatics and atheists: whatever you are, whoever, whatsoever you believe or disbelieve, there is always a door, open or shut, behind which the call resides.
+It is the scariest place and the most human all the same, and as a matter of fact the most likely to give meaning to that word, human, as opposed to the beasts we have become.
+Like Babel, globalism is a chimera, a wrapper of friendship and brotherhood that announce the pompous advent of some fallible fool or diseased clan as universal rulers of our pale blue dot, and the one rule of law for the lion and the ox.
 The image is truly apocalyptic in its literal sense, utopian, and for that very same reason plausible to the longing and yearning of the human soul.
+Although no less abhorrent to life and taste.

-Globalism, like any other –ism, is worship: “globality” (and excuse the alliteration) is for better or worse (both possibly) a reality; one that is exacted on every man and woman of this planet with increasing efficacy.
-It is ahistorical and anti-historical (just like any other utopia), because history is a lesson and globality a lie, since most of those that benefit from it are against its most basic principles of equality and goodwill.
-These are the values that history belie, and those that are regularly used to stifle, curb, and restrain dissenting minds, or even realistic ones.
-A world of idiots does not necessarily resemble paradise, and the lion will hardly sit near the sheep for long before discovering it happens to be a wolf in disguise.
+Globalism, like any other –ism, is worship: “globality” is for better or worse a reality to work on; one affecting every man and woman on this planet and with increasing efficacy.
+Globalism is ahistorical and anti-historical (just like any other utopia).
+And history is a lesson and a lie.
+A world of idiots does not necessarily resemble paradise, nor that it is intended either, and the lion will never sit near the sheep for long unless the one makes a rug of the other.